HASEL-UZH/PersonalAnalytics/README.md

 - February, 2017: Integrated the (privately developed) [FlowLight](https://www.andre-meyer.ch/flowlight) to avoid interruptions at inopportune moments.
 It has since then been removed from the repository, as it was licensed to [Embrava](https://embrava.com/pages/flow).
 - March, 2017: Started working on task type detection (on the 'taskdetection' branch), still in development.
 - September, 2018: [Chris Satterfield](https://github.com/csatterfield) and [Anna Scholtz](https://github.com/scholtzan) (master students at University of British Columbia, Canada) started integrating their port from Windows to Mac.
 Work in progress.
-- September 2018: [Jan Pilzer](https://github.com/hirse) and [Raphael](https://github.com/raphaelro) started integrating their work on Tobii Eytracking.
+- September 2018: [Jan Pilzer](https://github.com/hirse) and [Raphael](https://github.com/raphaelro) started integrating their work on Tobii eye tracking.
 Work in progress.
 - January 2019: [Louie Quaranta](https://github.com/louieQ) added an emotion state experience sampling pop-up to PersonalAnalytics for Mac (merged to [mac-branch](https://github.com/sealuzh/PersonalAnalytics/tree/mac)).
+- September 2019: [Jan Pilzer](https://github.com/hirse) added WindowDimmer, an extension to improve focus on relevant windows.

 # Main Contributors and People Involved